 Four – was it Quadrophonic?
 The sound of the seventies – Can you remember many years ago when we had the stereo LP and then along came to the CD.
-Then along came the amazing quadrophonic LP and what a revelation that was.
+Then along came the fantastic quadrophonic LP and what a revelation that was.
 Instead of two speakers, there were four speakers!

 Back in time

-Back in the ’70s, I was into everything you could imagine and I was always looking to get the best sound I could.
+Back in the ’70s, I was into everything you could imagine, and I was always looking to get the best sound I could.
 And, from whatever system I had at the time.
-When the Quadrophonic sound was introduced I jumped at the chance to hear something a bit different.
+When the Quadrophonic sound introduced, I jumped at the chance to hear something a bit different.

-I was one of the very first people living in Norfolk England at that time to own a Quadrophonic system.
-And, my friends would come round to listen and would always be totally amazed at what they heard.
+I was one of the very first people living in Norfolk, England, at that time to own a Quadrophonic system.
+And, my friends would come round to listen and would always be amazed at what they heard.